snatow/unit-1-project/connect-4.md

 - finish elegant win check function (done)

 Thursday
-- more css to style game - animate pieces being added to the board
+- more css to style game - animate pieces being added to the board (done)
 - readme.md as required by the prompt
 - set up hosting on github
 - tie board generation to start/reset button